Build advanced skills for performing Red Hat OpenStack Platform day 2 operations and management of hybrid cloud infrastructure

 This course is intended to develop the skills needed for the daily operation of a private cloud.
 A private cloud can reduce costs through fine-grained resource control, simplifying regulatory compliance, and permitting easier integration with legacy systems.
 Using the skills taught in this course, cloud operators will be able to manage and operate hybrid cloud Red Hat OpenStack Platform infrastructure.

 Customer organizations will find this version to be easier to install and manage while handling more diverse types of cloud and legacy workloads with an expanding portfolio of flexible resource configuration.
 Enhancements in the RHOSP 16 version address evolving customer requirements for enterprise cloud infrastructures:

 Industry-popular Ansible Automation for installation, upgrading, and patching.

 Open Virtual Networking (OVN), an advanced SDN framework evolved from Open vSwitch.

 Hyperconverged technology, combining storage and compute resources for lower latency and higher performance.

 Red Hat has created this course in a way intended to benefit our customers, but each company and infrastructure is unique, and actual results or benefits may vary.

 Impact on the individual

-As a result of attending this course, you will know how to configure and manage an OpenStack installation featuring all of the common, core features and services used by enterprise private/hybrid cloud customers.
-You will also be able to choose and customize compute, storage, networking, deployment, and application support resources and services tailored to your enterprise needs.
+Course attendees will learn how to operate and manage a Red Hat OpenStack Platform installation using all of the common core features and services used by enterprise private/hybrid cloud customers.
+Successful attendees will be able to monitor, troubleshoot, and automate operations handling compute, storage, networking, deployment, and application support resources and services tailored to their enterprise needs.